paypal/Checkout-PHP-SDK/README.md

 ## Samples

-You can start off by trying out [creating and capturing an order](/samples/CaptureIntentExamples/runAll.js)
+You can start off by trying out [creating and capturing an order](/samples/CaptureIntentExamples/RunAll.php)

 To try out different samples for both create and authorize intent check [this link](/samples)

-## Note

-Http Client used as part of this project returns Promises

-You can read more about Promises here: https://www.promisejs.org/